 Home loans for retirees that do not need to be paid back immediately are called reverse mortgages.
 You can take out such a loan and still retain ownership of your home.
 Since you will be borrowing against the home’s value will still maintaining ownership, you will not have to agree to a set repayment plan.
 You can choose to pay off the reverse mortgage at any time, but if you choose not to you won’t incur any fees or penalties.
 The loan balance will not come up due unless you stop owning the home in question because you move elsewhere or pass away.
-Such home loans are popular because they can allow you easy access to money when you need it for any purpose.
+Such home loans / reverse mortgage for seniors are popular because they can allow you easy access to money when you need it for any purpose.
 There are no restrictions on how the loan money must be spent.

 Making decisions about senior care for a family member or loved one is not easy, and making the transition can sometimes be difficult for the ones you love.
 That’s why it’s important to think ahead and make plans for senior care when it is needed.